amgoncalves/sassy-twitter/README.md

 - [x] Implemented the function and related page of reply - Si
 - [x] Implemented the function and related page of tweet detail - Si
 - [x] Improved schema of reply and tweet and generated summary of code optimization to ensure least access to database and efficiency of get method - Si
+- [x] Switched server from WEBrick to Puma - Alyssa
+- [x] Implemented search (users and tweets) - Alyssa
+- [x] Moved registration from front page to /signup, added signup to navbar - Alyssa
+- [x] Added scrolling list of all tweets to the front page for unauthenticated users - Alyssa

 ## Documentation